felinicolaes/AppProject/REPORT.md

 When adding optional extra images, I decided to work with imageviews in a linearlayout in a horizontal scrollview.
 The imageviews are made dynamically for all the pictures that have to be shown.

 Showing an unlimited number of images, brought some problems, like out of memory errors.
 I also had problems with the dynamic imageviews where the borders would be way too large for no clear reason.
 If I had to do this project again, I wouldn't have chosen for showing all pictures in a scrollable view.
 I would have probably chosen to show just one picture at a time, with a previous- and nextbutton.
 This would mean the imageviews would not have to made dynamically and because only one picture is shown, there wouldn't be any out of memory errors.
 Currently, all images in this scrollview are resized a lot before saving them, which might make them hard to read.
 I chose to resize the 'main' recipe image to a larger size then the images in the scrollview, since it is more important for this image to be readable.
+The user can also no longer add more than 25 images to a single recipe, because why would you need 25 pictures of a plate with food?
 <br />  <br />

 I also changed the design of the mainActivity, after asking several people how to make my app design clearer.
 I changed the placement of several buttons as well as making the text on the buttons easier to understand.